The politics and money of bed block, ED access and HiTH

 Testing a better funding paradigm for HiTH does not have to be revolution.

-The federal government and DoHAC should probably think about how they could help facilitate such trials or evidence building and maybe dedicate some funding to such a program – if they aren’t already of course – they are thinking innovatively about a lot more in terms of the healthcare system these days.
+The federal government and DoHAC might want to think about how they could help facilitate such trials or evidence building and maybe dedicate some funding to such a program, if they aren’t already of course.

-A major reason listed in DoHAC’s own website for Urgent Care Centres is to reduce the pressure on our hospital EDs.
+Urgent Care Centres have been funded and built at a cost to the federal government of over $300 million so far and one of the major reasons listed in DoHAC’s own website for Urgent Care Centres is to reduce the pressure on our hospital EDs.

 For that money we are planning to have 87 UCCs despite that fact that the so far operating 70 or so have provided no data to suggest that they are relieving any pressure on locally located hospital EDs.